grinnell-cs/csc151-images/_mps/shape-lists.md

 Note that, as in the previous parts you will likely want to write a helper procedure.
 In this case, it should check whether the parameter is a image or not.
 If it's an image, you can leave it as is.
 If it's a list, you probably want to stack it.
 After applying that helper to each element of `stuff`, you can put them beside each other.

 d.
-Document and write a procedure, `(sequence-then-stack stuff)`, that takes a singly nested list of images as a parameter and returns an image in which each sublist is stacked and then the stacks are placed next to each other.
+Document and write a procedure, `(sequence-then-stack stuff)`, that takes a singly nested list of images as a parameter and returns an image in which each sublist is sequenced and then the sequences are placed above each other.

 ```
 > (sequence-then-stack (list (list red-narrow red-medium red-wide)